-Matter in everyday life exists in three forms; solid, liquid and gases.
+Matter in everyday life exists in three forms; solid, liquids and gases.
 In this article, we will examine the interchangeability of the states of matter and examine the conditions required for such a change to occur.
 Changes in the state of matter occur through changes in the energy of the substance; mainly thermal energy.
 By supplying heat to an object, we are giving its molecules a shot of caffeine and they immediately become hyper.
 The molecules that are supplied with energy i.e. heat, start vibrating vigorously.
 If even more energy is supplied the molecules eventually gain enough energy to separate out of the sample.
 We can best understand this concept if we try to apply this practically.

 Conversion from Solid to Liquid

 Let’s start with ice cubes.
 Let’s take some ice cubes and heat it in a beaker.
 What you notice after a while is that the ice cubes are dissolving in its own liquid.
 This is what is meant by hyperactive atoms.
 After gaining sufficient energy, the molecules of ice escape out of the ice cube and into the beaker and in doing so undergo a change in state from solid to liquid.
 As we keep heating, the ice cubes gradually become smaller and smaller and turn into water.
 This change of state is referred to as melting and it is a change of state from solid to liquid.

 One important thing to remember in case of change of state is that when the change in state is occurring; there will be no increase in temperature even though heat is being supplied.
 The heat energy is absorbed by the ice changing into water.
 It is noticed that until all the ice is melted, there is no change in temperature.
-Both the solid and liquid states of substance coexist in an equilibrium during the change of state.
-The process of obtaining solid from liquid is the opposite; remove heat from the sample and it is called fusion or freezing.
+Both the solid and liquid states of a substance coexist in equilibrium during the change of state.
+The process of obtaining solid from the liquid is the opposite; remove heat from the sample and it is called fusion or freezing.